kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG02.PNG)

-Once the feature is turned enabled in your environment and you restarted your Configmgr Admin-ui, we still need to "configure" it.
+Once the feature is enabled in your environment and you restart your Configmgr Admin-ui, we can continue "configuring" it.

 go to the Administration workspace, expand Site Configuration, and select the Sites node.
 Select your Primary site and click Properties from the ribbon.
-On the Client Computer Communication, tick the box next to "Use Configuration Manager-generated certificates for HTTP site systems.
+On the Client Computer Communication tab, tick the box next to "Use Configuration Manager-generated certificates for HTTP site systems.

-Depending how your environment is configured, it might be necessary to disable CRL checking for your clients as well.
-In my lab environment, I'm going to turn off CRL checking.
+If your environment is properly configured and you publish your certificate revokation list online, leave CRL checking enabled.
+However, if for some reason, this is not the case, it might be necessary to disable CRL checking for your clients.
+In my lab environment (as it is a LAB environment), I'm going to turn off CRL checking.
 If you are deploying the CMG in a production environment, be sure to check with the security department on how to handle CRL-checking.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG03.PNG)

 ## Cloud Services ##

-With the preparations taken care off, we can move on to configure the Azure related services.
+With the preparations taken care off, we can move on and configure the Azure related services.
 Navigate to the Administration workspace, expand Cloud services and select the Azure Services node.
 From the ribbon, select Configure Azure Services.

 Select "Cloud Management" and specify a name to your liking and click Next.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG04.PNG)

 If you haven't configured any cloud related services before, you will be presented with an empty web and native client app.
-Click the Browse button fo the Web app to create a new one :
+Click the Browse button for the Web app to create a new one :

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG05.PNG)